 Generally, worldwide economic conditions remain uncertain.
 Access to capital markets is critical to our ability to operate.
 Traditionally, biotechnology companies have funded their research and development expenditures through raising capital in the equity markets.
 Declines and uncertainties in these markets in the past have severely restricted raising new capital and have affected companies' ability to continue to expand or fund existing research and development efforts.
 We require significant capital for research and development for our product candidates and clinical trials.
-The general economic and capital market conditions, both in the U.S. and worldwide, have been volatile in the past and at times have adversely affected our access to capital and increased the cost of capital.
-There is no certainty that the capital and credit markets will be available to raise additional capital on favorable terms.
+The general economic and capital market conditions, both in the U.S. and worldwide, have been volatile and at times have adversely affected our access to capital and increased the cost of capital.
+For example, the ongoing military conflict between Russia and Ukraine, the possibility of a wider European or global conflict, global sanctions imposed in response thereto and the possibility of a global energy crisis resulting therefrom, has created extreme volatility in the global capital markets and is expected to have further global economic consequences, including disruptions of the global supply chain and energy markets.
+Any such volatility and disruptions may adversely affect our business or the third parties on whom we rely.
+If global capital markets deteriorate, including as a result of political unrest or war, it may make any necessary financing more difficult to obtain in a timely manner or on favorable terms, more costly or more dilutive.
 If economic conditions become worse, our future cost of equity or debt capital and access to the capital markets could be adversely affected.
-In addition, if we are unable to access the capital markets on favorable terms, our ability to execute our business plan as scheduled would be compromised.
-Moreover, we rely and intend to rely on third-parties, including clinical research organizations, contract manufacturing organizations and other important vendors and consultants.
+If we are unable to access the capital markets on favorable terms, our ability to execute our business plan as scheduled would be compromised.
+Moreover, we rely and intend to rely on third parties, including clinical research organizations, contract manufacturing organizations and other important vendors and consultants.
 Global economic conditions may result in a disruption or delay in the performance of our third-party contractors and suppliers.
-If such third-parties are unable to adequately satisfy their contractual commitments to us in a timely manner, our business could be adversely affected.
+If such third parties are unable to adequately satisfy their contractual commitments to us in a timely manner, our business could be adversely affected.